makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - 541.47 MKR will be distributed to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) as detailed below.

-If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
+If this executive proposal passes, the following **additions** will be made to the Maker Protocol as part of the ongoing Foundational L2 Work:
 - A new `DssCure` module will be added and authorized.
-- `MCD_END` will be replaced.
+- `MCD_END` (responsible for Emergency Shutdown logic) will be replaced.
 - The existing ESM contract will point to the new `END`.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**